kbseah/phyloblitz/README.md

 Future steps:

+ - [x] Check if lr:hq mode is better for Q20 ONT reads than map:ont
+ - [ ] Does extracting flanking sequence context improve strain resolution?
+     - [ ] Filter out all-vs-all hits with overhangs
+     - [ ] Investigate effect of dv cutoff values and clustering methods
  - [ ] Embed graphics as PNGs into HTML with markdown-embedimages
  - [ ] Divergence of reads in each cluster from consensus to detect potential chimeras
- - [ ] Does extracting flanking sequence context improve strain resolution?
- - [ ] Investigate effect of dv cutoff values and clustering methods
  - [ ] Benchmarking against defined test datasets
- - [ ] Check if lr:hq mode is better for Q20 ONT reads than map:ont
  - [ ] MultiQC integration
  - [ ] Detailed documentation